“Free the child’s potential and transform him into the world.” Maria Montessori

 “The children are led by and follow their inner voice.
 This voice attracts the child to particular lessons and/or materials that ‘speak’ to them.
 The children are given the foundational lessons along with the ground rules of the classroom, and are then ‘free to explore’ (within limits).
 From this moment forth, the child finds inspiration and is able to create their own trajectory in the construction of self.” — Samantha Van Den Berghe-Lynch, Primary Guide

-Love of community
+Love of community…love of learning

-All of these activities the lay the foundation of academic learning.
 Our faculty closely observe each child’s level of readiness for the next lesson and guide him or her through the comprehensive Montessori curriculum.
 Children also engage in daily group experiences in order to build community and to develop their social skills.
 Most importantly, children in the primary classroom develop a love of their school community and a love of learning, finding peaceful joy in their pursuit of knowledge.

 Learning through movement